-In the first year of study you will explore the history, culture and religious beliefs of the ancient Celts who, at their maximum extent, occupied much of Western and Central Europe, from Britain and Ireland in the west, to Asia Minor in the east.
+You will explore the history, culture and religious beliefs of the ancient Celts who, at their maximum extent, occupied much of Western and Central Europe, from Britain and Ireland in the west, to Asia Minor in the east.
 You will also examine the society, art and literature of the early Christian Celts of Britain and Ireland.

-- Celtic societies, 1066-1603 is concerned with the period of the Norman colonisations up to 1603.
+- Celtic societies, 1066-1603 is mainly concerned with the period of conquest and cultural change in the Middle Ages.

-You will also study two other subjects in year 2: see Degrees in Arts, Science and Social Sciences.
+You will also study other subjects in years 1 and 2: see Flexible degrees.

 Years 3 and 4

-Honours students on this programme also have access to a series of courses on Celtic history and culture on topics such as medieval Ireland, the Northern Britons and the Picts.
+You will have access to a series of courses on Celtic history and culture on topics such as medieval Ireland, the Northern Britons and the Picts.

 You will also write a dissertation, allowing you to research a relevant topic of your own choosing and to develop a capacity to work independently.

-for entry in 2014
+for entry in 2021